MITgcm/MITgcm/doc/contributing/contributing.rst

 are of the form ``git «arguments»``.
-Important functions include syncing or updating your code library, adding files to a collection of files with edits, and commands to “finalize” these changes for sending back to the MITgcm maintainers.
+Important functions include syncing or updating your code library, adding files to a collection of files with edits, and commands to “finalize” these changes for sending back to the MITgcm head developers.
 There are numerous other Git command-line tools to help along the way (see man pages via ``man git``).

 The most common git commands are: